 How Long Does It Take to Get the New Zealand eTA from Belgium?

-After applicants submit the required information and documents, New Zealand authorities will go through a thorough screening of all provided documents and information.
-Most applications are processed within 10 minutes of submitting the application.
-However, applicants are advised to apply at least 72 hours before their trip to New Zealand.
+After applicants submit the required information and requirements, New Zealand authorities will go through a thorough screening of all provided documents and information.
+Most applications are processed within 1 business day.
+However, applicants are advised to apply at least 3 business days before their trip to New Zealand.

-Upon approval of the NZ eTA application from Belgium, applicants will receive an email with the approved eTA and its conditions.
-It is advisable to bring a printed PDF format of the NZ eTA to the port of entry for border control.
+Upon approval of the NZ eTA application from Belgium, applicants will receive an email with the approved eTA in PDF format along with its conditions.
+It is advisable to bring a printed out copy of the NZ eTA to the port of entry for border control.

-Dual-citizenship applicants should travel to New Zealand with the same passport as the one used to complete the online NZ eTA application form.
+Dual-citizenship applicants should travel to New Zealand with the same passport used to complete the online NZ eTA application form.